PayPal says halting online payment services within India | Malay Mail

 The firm did not say why it was ending its online payments service, available on a number of popular Indian apps.

-PayPal said it processed US$1.4 billion worth of international sales for over 360,000 merchants in India last year. — AFP
+PayPal said it processed US$1.4 billion worth of international sales for over 360,000 merchants in India last year. ― ETX Studio